Daoist-W/dimmbar/README.md

 # Project Dimmbar
-## By Don Isiko, Madeleine Simcock-Brown & Mateusz Bieniek
-> Java application with MySQL Database that provides Stock management for our fictional Bar, Dimmbar
+> Native exe Java application that works with a MySQL Database to provide Stock management for our fictional Bar, Dimmbar

 - [About](#about)
 - [Getting Started](#getting-started)